MarkusZopf/auto-hMDS/README.md

 The reference folder contains the original summary in the file "reference.txt" and a sentence-segmented version in the file "reference-segmented.txt".
 Every line in a "reference-segmented.txt" file contains one sentence.
 For every line (i.e. sentence) in "reference-segmented.txt" source web pages have been retrieved.
 The URLs of the web pages can be found in the "sentence_x_urls.txt" files where x indicates the sentence index.
 The first sentence index in "reference-segmented.txt" has index 0.
 The first line in "sentence_x_urls.txt" contains the sentence text and the following lines contain one URL per line.

-Summaries, sentence-segmented summaries, and the URL lists for individual sentences can be found in the file TODO.
+Summaries, sentence-segmented summaries, and the URL lists for individual sentences can be found in the file auto-hMDS reference.zip.

 The input folder contains the input documents which have to be summarized.
 The input files have the pattern "sentence_x_y.*" where x indicates the sentences id and y indicates the link id.
 Note that neither the sentences ids nor the link ids have to be consecutively numbered.
 Links were skipped if a web pages was not retrievable.
 Sentences where skipped if all links of a sentence were not retrievable.